andreyvit/json-diff/README.md

 * colorized, diff-like output
 * fuzzy matching of modified array elements (when array elements are object hierarchies)
+* compare only the json structure (keys), ignoring the values
 * reasonable test coverage (far from 100%, though)